NGC 3311: Ultra-compact dwarf galaxies

 A large population of about 50 ultra-compact dwarf galaxies (UDCs) have been detected in the Hydra Cluster, with most of them being dynamically associated to NGC 3311.
-It appears that the ultra-compact dwarf galaxies, especially the brighter and more massive ones such as HUCD1 with a mass of 5×10^7 and a half-light radius of 25.4 pc are the remnant nuclei of dwarf galaxies whose stellar envelopes were stripped off during an interaction with another galaxy or the cluster itself.
+It appears that the UDCs, especially the brighter and more massive ones such as HUCD1 with a mass of 5×10^7 and a half-light radius of 25.4 pc, are the remnant nuclei of dwarf galaxies whose stellar envelopes were stripped off during an interaction with another galaxy or the cluster itself.